tedneward/Azgaarnoth/Classes/PaleMaster/index.md

 ## Raise Incorporeal Undead
 *5th-level pale master feature*

 You can create an undead servant from the fading soul of a fallen creature.
-You choose a humanoid that has been dead no longer than 24 hours and create a specter (the DM has the creature's game statistics).
+You choose a humanoid that has been dead no longer than 24 hours and create a [specter](../../Creatures/Undead/Specter.md).
 Roll initiative for the specter, which has its own turns.
 It obeys any verbal commands that you issue to it (no action required by you).
 If you don't issue any commands to the specter, it defends itself but otherwise takes no actions.
 The specter is under your control for 10 minutes, after which it disappears.

-Beginning at 12th level, you can raise a banshee instead of a specter.
+Beginning at 12th level, you can raise a [banshee](../../Creatures/Undead/Banshee.md) instead of a specter.

 You can use this feature a number of times equal to your Intelligence modifier (a minimum of once), but can only raise one incorporeal undead at a time.
 You regain any expended uses when you finish a long rest.